HolgerHees/files_home_inotify/README.md

 Adds support detecting changes in all local user home folder with occ files:notify

+## Credits

+This project was inspired by https://github.com/icewind1991/files_inotify

 ## Requirements

 This app uses the php inotify extensions which is required to be installed before this app can be enabled.